2008 Cadillac Escalade

 The front end of every Escalade is dominated by a bold, egg-crate grille that's dripping with chrome trim.
 The grille is flanked by three-element, vertical headlamps that tie the vehicle more closely than ever to the rest of Cadillac's lineup.
-Both of those elements are set into a one-piece fascia that eliminates the unsightly gap between the grille and the bumper, conveying a sense of integrity and quality.
+Both of those elements are set into a one-piece fascia that integrates the grille and bumper, conveying a sense of integrity and quality.

 Particularly appreciable in colder climates are the pull-type door handles that are easy to grasp, even with gloves on.
 They're also more comfortable, less likely to snap away from your fingers and less likely to break a fingernail.

 The Escalade's interior was designed to provide luxury both in terms of space as well as features.
 Escalade comes standard with seven-passenger seating, with second-row bucket seats separated by a center console, with a three-passenger, third-row bench behind it.
-A second-row bench seat is available as a no-cost option.
 The third-row bench on the standard Escalade has marginal legroom, making it suitable for adults for short trips only; kids should be fine for longer trips.

 Though step-in is somewhat high, which is to be expected for a full-size SUV, the driving position is stellar.
 Escalade's streamlined, low dashboard is much more like a car-like than expected, providing easy access to controls without resorting to an imposing bank of buttons and switches.
 The result is a feeling of openness, with excellent outward vision to the front and side.